-You can extend the value of yours by reposting it at your social media sites, such as Facebook, tweeting it at Twittter or LinkedIn, or including it at a site like Merchant’s Circle or Brownbook.
+You can extend the value of your blog by reposting it on your social media sites, such as Facebook, tweeting it on Twitter or LinkedIn, or including it on a site like Merchant’s Circle or Brownbook.
 It’s usually a simple matter to add a link to your blog post or page.

 First, let’s talk about how to do this.
 Here are step-by-step instructions for Facebook:

 - Go to your Facebook page.

 - Click “Edit Page” in the right-hand corner.

 - Click “apps” in the navigation bar on the left.